hiveeyes/documentation/doc/source/goals.rst

 .. note::

-    The first :ref:`labs beehive <labhive-one>` is online since February 2016 in Berlin Wedding.
+    - The first :ref:`labs beehive <labhive-one>` is online since February 2016 in Berlin Wedding.
-    We receive :ref:`live-data` from the hive and already have been able to record and discuss some :ref:`labhive-one-events`.
+    - We receive :ref:`live-data` from the hive and already have been able to record and discuss some :ref:`labhive-one-events`.
+    - The source code of all software components - from embedded to backend - is available on GitHub since July 2016.
+See also `Hiveeyes GitHub`_.

 Mid term